awslabs/mountpoint-s3/doc/CONFIGURATION.md

 By default, Mountpoint allows creating new files but does not allow deleting or overwriting existing objects.

-Writes to existing files are allowed if `--allow-overwrite` flag is set at mount time, but only when the `O_TRUNC` flag is used at open time to truncate the existing file.
-All writes must start from the beginning of the file and must be made sequentially.

 If you want to allow file deletion, use the `--allow-delete` flag at mount time.
 Delete operations immediately delete the object from S3, even if the file is being read from.

+If you want to allow overwriting existing files, use the `--allow-overwrite` flag at mount time.
+The file must be opened with the `O_TRUNC` flag which will truncate the existing file.
+All writes must start from the beginning of the file and must be made sequentially.

+You can also allow appending to existing files in directory buckets in S3 Express One Zone, by setting the `--incremental-upload` flag at mount time.
+In this mode, writes to existing files opened without the `O_TRUNC` flag are allowed, provided they start at the end of the file and are made sequentially.
+For more details, see [Reading and writing files](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#reading-and-writing-files).

 If you want to forbid all mutating actions on your S3 bucket via Mountpoint, use the `--read-only` command-line flag.